Tokyo lawsuit raised red flags on Mt. Gox funding, compliance

-New York resident Marko Simovic filed a civil action at the Tokyo District Court on December 24, seeking to recover $105,000 (63,203.52 pounds) he had on deposit at Mt.
+New York resident Marko Simovic filed a civil action at the Tokyo District Court on Dec.
+24, seeking to recover $105,000 he had on deposit at Mt.
 Gox and about $14,000 in interest, court filings show.

 Simovic, who described himself as a software developer who previously managed the bitcoin operations for a hedge fund, said Mt.
 Gox dodged repeated requests to withdraw funds from his account, which as of July 1 was credited with $935,000 in cash.
 Simovic could not be reached for comment.